Symmetric noncrossing partitions of an annulus with double points: Symmetric NC partitions of an annulus with two double points

 \textbf{Case C.} $E$ is a nonsymmetric dangling annular block containing (without loss of generality) outer points and $F$ is a symmetric non-dangling annular block.
 This case only occurs when $\R$ has a stitched disk $E'$ containing only double points.
+(For example, $\R$ might be the bottom-middle picture of Figure~\ref{nc ex fig}.)
 There is a simple symmetric pair of connectors $\kappa,\phi(\kappa)$ for $\R$ connecting $E$ to~$E'$.
 In $\P$, the outer points in $E$ are contained in nonsymmetric disks.
-The stitched disk $E'$ of $\R$ may be a block of $\P$ or the double points may be contained in nonsymmetric blocks of $\P$ (containing only double points).
+The stitched disk $E'$ of $\R$ may be a block of $\P$ or the double points may be contained in nonsymmetric blocks of~$\P$ (containing only double points).
 In either case, we can choose $\kappa$ so that $\kappa,\phi(\kappa)$ is also a simple symmetric pair of connectors for $\P$.
 The noncrossing partition $\P\cup\kappa\cup\phi(\kappa)$ has no annular block.

 \textbf{Case D.} $E$ is a symmetric dangling annular block and $F$ is a symmetric non-dangling annular block.
 In this case, there is a nonsymmetric disk block $E'$ containing the outer points in $F$ and a simple symmetric pair of connectors $\kappa,\phi(\kappa)$ for $\R$ such that $\kappa$ connects $E$ to $E'$.
+(For example, $\R$ might be the bottom-left picture of Figure~\ref{nc ex fig}.)
 In $\P$, either the double points are contained in a stitched disk (containing no inner or outer points) or in nonsymmetric disk blocks.
-As before, we can choose $\kappa$ so that $\kappa,\phi(\kappa)$ is also a simple symmetric pair of connectors for $\P$, and we see that $\P\cup\kappa\cup\phi(\kappa)$ has no annular block.
+As before, we can choose $\kappa$ so that $\kappa,\phi(\kappa)$ is also a simple symmetric pair of connectors for~$\P$, and we see that $\P\cup\kappa\cup\phi(\kappa)$ has no annular block.

 In every case, we have contradicted the supposition that $\P\covered\Q$ in $\tNCDcircc$.
 We conclude that $\Q$ covers $\P$ in $\tNCDcircc$ if and only if $\Q$ covers $\P$ in $\tNCDc$.

 The second assertion of the proposition is immediate: It states the condition on~$\kappa$ that prevents the augmentation from creating a dangling annular block. \end{proof}